-Our nucleus hives cost $125 each.
-Information on 2018 orders will be available at a later time.
-Please email us at email@example.com for further information.
+Our nucleus hives cost $130 each.
+We are currently taking orders for 2018.
+Please email us at firstname.lastname@example.org for further information.

 Nucs?
 You sell Nukes!
 No not nukes, rather nucleus hives.

 We often chuckle when people overhear us talking about selling nucs!
 The nucs we are talking about are the nucleus hives that are popularly sold in the beekeeping community as a method of starting a beehive.